Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricNodeType.md

 # Remove-AzureRmServiceFabricNodeType

 ## SYNOPSIS
-Remove a complete node type from a cluster
+Remove a complete node type from a cluster.

 ## SYNTAX